 - 1. "Register the server process for on-demand activation". - 2.
 "Register the ORB" that runs in that process. - 3.
 "Register POAs" that run in the ORB.

-The following sections show how to use itadmin commands to perform these tasks.
-These commands can be entered either at the command line, or through a script.
+This section shows how to use itadmin commands to perform these tasks.
+You can enter these commands either on the command line, or using a script.